MatiKHO/MatiKHO/README.md

 ### 🧩 Fun Fact

-I design interfaces like I plan gaming strategies — with precision, intuition, and just the right amount of caffeine.
+<p align="center">I design interfaces like I plan gaming strategies — with precision, intuition, and just the right amount of caffeine.</p>

 ---

-> "Code is my canvas, and the browser is where my art comes to life."
+<p align="center">"Code is my canvas, and the browser is where my art comes to life."</p>